ECouzens/caffe/docs/intel_caffe_optimizations.rst

 [[This section follows the linked OS-dependent dependencies above.
 We might want to link out to the MKL-DNN and MKL installation instructions instead of duplicating them here.]]

-.. _Note: Intel offers users the choice of using either Intel MKL-DNN for developers looking for an open source performance library for Deep Learning applications, or `Intel MKL <https://software.intel.com/en-us/articles/intel-math-kernel-library-intel-mkl-2017-install-guide/>`_ for developers who want a Intel-proprietary computing math library for applications that require maximum performance.
+.. _Note: Intel offers users the choice of using either `Intel MKL-DNN <https://github.com/intel/mklnn/>`_ for developers looking for an open source performance library for Deep Learning applications, or `Intel MKL <https://software.intel.com/en-us/articles/intel-math-kernel-library-intel-mkl-2017-install-guide/>`_ for developers who want a Intel-proprietary computing math library for applications that require maximum performance.

 [[Installing MKL and MKL-DNN, can use either, open or closed source.
 Include prerequisites from existing documention, compiler, python librarires.
 MKL-DNN supports desktop and Atom processeors; do not have validaton ATM, but some optimizations are available.
 Our testing focuses on particular configuration, but MKL DNN does support other platforms as described in MKL DNN documentation. ]]

 This section elaborates on the installation information presented on the GitHub repository site by providing detailed, step-by-step instructions for installing and building the Intel MKL-DNN library components.
 The computer you use will require an Intel® processor supporting Intel® Advanced Vector Extensions 2 (Intel® AVX2).
-Specifically, Intel MKL-DNN is optimized for Intel® Xeon® processors and Intel® Xeon Phi™ processors.
+Specifically, Intel MKL-DNN is optimized for Intel® Xeon® processors, Intel® Xeon Phi™ processors, and `Intel AVX-512 <https://www.intel.com/content/www/us/en/architecture-and-technology/avx-512-overview.html/>`_.

 GitHub indicates the software was validated on RedHat* Enterprise Linux* 7; however, the information presented in this tutorial was developed on a system running Ubuntu* 16.04.